tcondeixa/resume/README.md

 ## Awards

-Ph.D.
-Scholarship: Issued by Portuguese National Science Foundation · Jan 2009
+PhD Scholarship: Issued by Portuguese National Science Foundation on Jan 2009

-Merit Scholarship 2008/2009: One of the best students of the year in  the University of Aveiro
+Merit Scholarship: One of the best students of 2008/2009 in the University of Aveiro